Vegetarian Eggplant Dressing with a Cheesy Twist

 browning eggplant cubesPin

-Soften onions, celery, peppers, garlic, sage, and mushrooms in butter in a large skillet.
+Sauté onions, celery, peppers, garlic, sage, and mushrooms in butter until softened.

 Stir and cook until white sauce thickensPin